zkcofficial/zkcofficial.github.io/jl/jewishlife.md

 <div class="div1">
 <img width="401" height="301" alt="Screenshot 2026-03-13 4 51 42 AM" src="https://github.com/user-attachments/assets/7cee8ccb-63de-4b33-a9cf-3561f8a8e55d" /><br>
 <div class="sad">
 Hilo world i like to shakeit shake it, i like to...
-SHAKE IT! i like to ove it move it, i like to move it mive it, i like ro.
+SHAKE IT! i like to ove it move it, i like to move it.
 </div>
 </div>
 </div></a>